darkobits/nr/README.md

 > **Warning**
 >
-> Scripts will deference their instructions at the time the script is defined.
-For instructions passed
+> Scripts will deference their instructions after the entire configuration file has been parsed.
+This
-> by value, this means that if the value is changed after the invocation of `script`, the new value will
+> means that if a script calls a command via a string token and something downstream re-defines a new
-> not be used.
-For instructions referenced using a string, this means that if another instruction is
+> command with the same name, the script will use the latter implementation of the command.
+This can be
-> created after the invocation of `script` that uses the same name as an instruction in the script
+> a powerful feature, allowing shareable configurations that users can modify in very specific ways.
+If
-> (something `nr` permits), the script will still use the value as it was at the time `script` was
+> you want to ensure that a script always uses a specific version of a command, use the pass-by-value
-> invoked.
+> method instead of a string token.

 ---